Fabric Fibers

-fabric choices and caring for our finished items better.
-So here’s a list of some of the most common
+and caring for our finished items better.
+So here’s a list of some of the most common fabric fibers with

 Note: The care guidelines given are general.
 Follow the specific care instructions provided with your fabric.